parveen1/project-parveen/README.md

 **LDAP TLS basic openssl**

-**docker connect to ldap_schema by using tls (ca certificat) or start tls means that can connect normal or if both client and server have conf for tls then start tls**
+**docker connect to ldap_schema by using tls (ca certificat) or start tls means that can connect normal or if both client and server have configure for tls then start tls**

-**user old cert to my new data working great only change extension** **must be use same and no project network beacuse of ip adress or add subject alter name**
+**user old cert to my new data working great only change extension** **must be use same and no project network because of IP address or add subject alter name**

 ```
 docker run --rm --name ldap.edt.org -h ldap.edt.org --network project -it parveen1992/ldaps /bin/bash